eduardoprhdez/ecommerce-monorepo/README.md

 Finally the notification contexts in listening for the events and creating notifications whenever any of them is received.
 The notifications can be read in real-time through web sockets (graphql subscriptions)

-### How to use the project
+### How to run the project

+You need a tool like Docker Desktop, or to have Docker in your machine to be able to execute the project

+1. Clone the repository

+2. Install the dependencies executing `npm i`

-First download the docker images for the third-party infrastructure app and deploy the Debezium connectors to listen to the database changes:
+3. Download the docker images for the third-party infrastructure app and deploy the Debezium connectors to listen to the database changes:

 `npx nx run nestjs:docker:up`

-Launch the nestjs application:
+4. Launch the nestjs application:

 `npx nx run nestjs:serve`